UN APPEALS TRIBUNAL JUDGES

 UNAT is composed of seven Judges, appointed by the General Assembly.
 The current composition of the Tribunal is as follows:

-Dimitrios Raikos, First Vice-President (Greece)
+Dimitrios Raikos, President (Greece)

-Judge Raikos is currently President of the Administrative Court of Appeal of Patras (Greece) and a permanent Associate Professor of Administrative Law, Administrative Procedural Law and Public Procurement Law at the Law Faculty of Democritus University of Thrace.
+Judge Raikos is the tenth President of the United Nations Appeals Tribunal (from 1 January 2019).
+He is currently President of the Administrative Court of Appeal of Patras (Greece) and a permanent Associate Professor of Administrative Law, Administrative Procedural Law and Public Procurement Law at the Law Faculty of Democritus University of Thrace.
 Judge Raikos has been serving as an administrative Judge since 1985 (first instance Judge from 1985-1996, president of the Administrative Court from 1996-2000, and appellate Judge from 2000 –present).
 In 2013, Judge Raikos was appointed by the Greek Parliament, for a five-year term, as President of the Independent Authority for Public Procurement of Greece (H.S.P.P.A.), a public body composed of 90 lawyers and other experts, with competence, among others, to review the legality of P.P. contracts throughout Greece, shape and promote the national strategy and fight corruption in the field of Public Procurement.
 Moreover, he has been a Professor at the National School of Judges in Greece since 2001.
 He studied law at the Law Faculty of Athens University, held postgraduate studies at London School of Economics and Political Science (LSE) in 1994, and holds a PhD in Law.
 His international activities comprise, among others, membership in transnational committees, including the Ad hoc Committee for the Negotiation of the UN Convention against Corruption (2002-2003), and acting as vice-chair of the Association of European Administrative Judges (2006-2008).
 He was appointed as the national representative for the Octopus Interface 2013, a specialized anti-corruption service of the Council of Europe, and has participated in numerous conferences as a speaker and senior law expert.
 Judge Raikos has authored several books and numerous publications.
 His first language is Greek, he is fluent in English, has a working knowledge of German and a basic knowledge of French.

-Sabine Knierim, Second Vice-President (Germany)
+Sabine Knierim, First Vice-President (Germany)

 Judge Knierim is currently a judge of the Administrative Court of Appeal in Hamburg, a post she has held since 2011.
 Her chamber has jurisdiction over, among other things, civil service law including disciplinary matters, law of citizenship, media and data protection law.
 From 1994 until 2011 she served as a judge at the Administrative Court of Hamburg dealing mainly with land use planning and construction law.
 Judge Knierim began her studies of law at the University of Passau (Germany) and continued at the University of Geneva on a German Academic Exchange Service (DAAD) scholarship.
 In 1990 she completed her German legal studies at the University of Freiburg/Breisgau with the first state diploma.
 As a Fulbright scholar she went to Tulane Law School (USA) for a graduate programme and focused on constitutional, environmental and natural resources law.
 She holds a Master of Laws degree with distinction from Tulane University.
 In 1994 Judge Knierim finished her practical legal education in Hamburg with the second state diploma.
 Her first language is German.
 She is fluent in English, has an excellent knowledge of French and a basic knowledge of Spanish.